-Set forth below is a line graph comparing the annual percentage change in the cumulative total return to the holders of our common stock with the cumulative total return of the Russell 3000 Index, two customized peer groups, each consisting of eleven companies listed in footnote (1) to the table below and a combined classification of companies under Standard Industry Codes as 8742-Management Consulting Services and 8748-Business Consulting Services for the period commencing May 26, 2007 and ending on May 26, 2012.
-The graph assumes \$100 was invested on May 26, 2007 in our common stock and in each index (based on prices from the close of trading on May 26, 2007), and that all dividends are reinvested.
+Set forth below is a line graph comparing the annual percentage change in the cumulative total return to the holders of our common stock with the cumulative total return of the Russell 3000 Index, a customized peer group consisting of eleven companies listed below the following table and a combined classification of companies under Standard Industry Codes as 8742-Management Consulting Services for the period commencing May 31, 2008 and ending on May 25, 2013.
+The graph assumes \$100 was invested on May 31, 2008 in our common stock and in each index (based on prices from the close of trading on May 31, 2008), and that all dividends are reinvested.
 Stockholder returns over the indicated period may not be indicative of future stockholder returns.